Title Loan Laws And Disclosures For Each State

 Idaho

-Idaho allows title loan lenders, but there are some restrictions.
+Idaho allows title loans, but there are some restrictions.
 One such limitation is that the title loan can only be up to 30 days long.
-Still, a loan renewal can occur unless the debtor has paid everything, given possession of the titled property to the lender, or the title lender has let the debtor know in writing that the agreement won’t be renewed.
-For the third renewal, 10% of the principal must be paid with each renewal going forward.
+Still, a loan renewal can occur unless the debtor has paid off the entire amount, given possession of the titled property to the lender, or the title lender has notified the debtor in writing that the agreement will not be renewed.

 If the loan isn’t repaid within the agreed terms, the lender can sell the vehicle, with the borrower getting any remaining funds after the initial loan balance is settled.